-- Why a reliable guest screening system is vital to mitigate risk
+- Why a reliable short-term rental guest screening system is vital to mitigate risk

 - What does short-term rental guest screening for multi-properties involve?